 Ukraine: Conflict in Donetsk and Luhansk

-INFORM measures Ukraine's risk of humanitarian crisis and disaster to be high, at 5.2/10.
-Hazard exposure rating is also very high at 7/10.?
+INFORM measures Ukraine's risk of humanitarian crisis and disaster to be medium, at 4.6/10.?

 Although the conflict in Eastern Ukraine has reached a stalemate in recent years, insecurity and administrative restrictions continue to constrain humanitarian access.
 The presence of landmines and indiscriminate shelling has restricted the movement of people and humanitarian agencies within non-government-controlled areas (NGCAs) in Luhansk and Donetsk oblasts.
 Administrative requirements from both government and non-government authorities have delayed aid delivery and forced organisations to scale-back their programming, especially in NGCAs.
 Despite some improvements, conditions at entry-and-exit checkpoints at the Line of Contact (LoC) remain dire and complete closures of crossings between government and non-government areas restrict access to basic services and social benefits, especially for the elderly.
 Civilian infrastructure continues to be heavily affected by shelling.